All Episodes

 Okay.

-We're thank God we're not even close to that.
+Thank God, we're not even close to that.

 So I'm pretty confident.

-I'm gonna stay positive here and say you know what I'm I'm pretty confident that this is going in a good direction.
+I'm pretty confident that this is going in a good direction.

-Even people that hate my gut so I don't want to see them get sick.
+I don't want to see them get sick.

 I don't want people to die.

-I knew they'd get us out of this hell at some point amazing people and and they'd offer us solutions and And look at Regeneron and Ivermectin, and lo and behold, hydroxychloroquine turned out to be a lot better than what the lying media mob told us it would be.
+And lo and behold, hydroxychloroquine turned out to be a lot better than what the lying media mob told us it would be.

 President Trump continues to push for the use of the anti-malaria drug, hydroxychloroquine.

-The one word uh that proves why President Trump should not be president.
+All right, Gene Robinson, you write in the Washington Post, the one word that proves why President Trump should not be president.

 What is it?

-And even some of the medical doctors like Dr. Oz are pushing these unproven treatments uh and saying that the White House and the governors need to approve the use of them.
+And even some of the medical doctors like Dr. Oz are pushing these unproven treatments and saying that the White House and the governors need to approve the use of them.

 Dr. Fauci wasn't allowed to talk about what he feels is important to say about this drug that the president keeps pushing.

-A lot of people would say follow the money.
+A lot of people would say, follow the money.

 There's got to be some sort of financial tie to someone somewhere that has the president pushing this repeatedly.

-I want to know why is the president so convinced that this is the medication that needs to be stockpiled.
+I want to know why is the president so convinced that this is the medication that needs to be stockpiled?

 What is in it for him?